KendrickPC/hacker-news/README.md

   $userStories.show();
 }
 ```

+5. Hide user stories from page components when not in use:
+Inside js/main.js, add $userStories to hidePageComponents();

-5. Next, add a delete icon to delete our own stories from the server.
+6. Next, add a delete icon to delete our own stories from the server.
 ```js

 ```